MerelMoehn/cheffies/README.md

 ## Epics & labels
 The application features were broken down into Epics and hence in User Stories.
 For each User Story, an issue was created.
 The corresponding Epic was depicted via a label.
-There were two additional labels: Front-End, Back-End.
-For each User Story it was often the case that there were some BE and FE functionalities.
-Therefore, most User Stories were split into two User Stories, one for BE, one for FE.

 [All Epics/labels can be viewed here.](https://github.com/MerelMoehn/cheffies/labels)
 The following Epics were defined: